Biden seeks to reassure China on U.S. debt

 The previous evening, goodwill between the two nations briefly unraveled at a basketball court at the former Olympic grounds where a 'friendship' game between the Georgetown University Hoyas and the Bayi Military Rockets degenerated into a brawl.

-(Additional reporting by Langi Chiang and Zhou Xin; Writing by Sui-Lee Wee; Editing by Ken Wills and Alex Richardson)
+(Additional reporting by Langi Chiang, Zhou Xin, Michael Martina and Chris Buckley,; Writing by Sui-Lee Wee; Editing by Ken Wills and Alex Richardson; Editing by John Stonestreet)